 Paul acknowledges the Law of Moses, claiming he is “believing everything according to the Law“.
 The word “believing” in the Greek is Strong’s G4100 – πιστεύω/pisteuō and is a verb that means to think to be true, to be persuaded of, to credit, place confidence in.
 The words “according to” in the Greek is Strong’s G2596 – κατὰ/kata and is preposition, which in the Accusative case means agreeable to, in reference to agreement or conformity to a standard.
 And in this sentence the “standard” to which this preposition is referring to is “the Law”.

 Paul admits to thinking to be true, placing confidence in, agreeing with, and conforming to “everything” written in the Law and Prophets.
 This is his defense against the accusations that he not only broke the Law but taught against it, and violated the Temple.
-If Paul really believed that the Law was abolished, wouldn’t a better defense have been to claim just that, instead of stating that he agrees with and conforms to “everything” in the Law?
+If Paul really believed that the Law was abolished, wouldn’t a better defense have been to claim just that?
+Instead, he states that he agrees with and conforms to “everything“ in the Law?

 This is critical!